JM-Lemmi/numberplate-db-backend/Readme.md

 ### API features

-The API is supposed to be written in Rust.
+The API is supposed to be written in Go.

 - GET numberplates
 - GET numberplates/recent only the most recent 100 (by me)